zhmichael007/google-cloud-demo/MySQL2BQ/readme.md

 ### Authentication

 See the [Authentication][authentication] section in the base directory's README.
+You need to set Pub/Sub Publisher and BigQuery User priviledge in the Service Account.

 ### Installaton Steps:
 In a Google Debain VM: